JohnEarnest/c-octo/docs/BuildGuide.md

 ui.software_render=1
 ui.win_scale=1
 ```
 At time of writing, running in fullscreen mode or scaling the UI on the OLPC degrades performance noticeably, especially with the monitor panel open.
+If Octo runs slowly you may get `(snd_pcm_recover) underrun occurred` warnings at the console- these are harmless, but can be annoying.
+Setting `ui.volume=0` will disable audio entirely.

 If you have an OLPC and would like to do some experiments to improve this, suggestions are welcome!